-However, there are good arguments why this free adsorption energy in particular of small ions such as protons or halides at electrochemical interfaces between an aqueous electrolyte and a metal electrode should be rather independent of pH and electrode potential.
-Note that, at pH = 0, there is one proton per 55 water molecules.
+With respect to the fact that this transition between two different bromide adsorption phases is pH independent, both theory and experiment thus agree.
+But again, there is no fundamental reason to presuppose that the free energy difference $\Delta G{\mathrm{H}}^{ads}(T,U,\mathrm{pH})$ with regard to bromide adsorption should be independent of any changes in pH.
+However, there are good arguements why this free adsorption energy in particular of small ions such as protons or halides at electrochemical interfaces between an aqueous electrolyte and a metal electrode should be rather independent of pH and electrode potential.
+Note that at pH = 0, there is one proton per 55 water molecules.
 Already at pH = 2, there are 5500 water molecules per one proton.
 Although the proton concentration close to the electrochemical interface might be larger than in the bulk electrolyte, it is rather unlikely that such a minute concentration of protons should change the hydrogen adsorption energies.
 Furthermore, electric field effects directly at metal electrodes are very effectively shielded due to the fact that an electric field cannot penetrate into an ideal conductor.
-This provides an explanation why changes in the electrode potential might hardly affect the adsorption energies of small atomic adsorbates such as hydrogen and halides.
-And, last but not least, even the presence of water hardly modifies adsorption energies of atoms at metal surfaces due to the relatively weak interaction of water with metal surfaces and the comparable large distance of the water molecules from the surface.
+31 This provides an explanation why changes in the electrode potential might hardly affect the adsorption energies of small atomic adsorbates such as hydrogen and halides.
+And last but not least, even the presence of water hardly modifies adsorption energies of atoms at metal surfaces due to the relatively weak interaction of water with metal surfaces and the comparable large distance of the water molecules from the surface.
+24,32,33

 One can now turn the argumentation around with respect to the validity of the approximations often entering applications of the concept of the computational hydrogen electrode.
-Recent theoretical studies have correctly emphasized that it is important to take the electrochemical environment adequately into account in the modeling of electrolyte/electrode interfaces.40-43 However, for those electrochemical interfacial systems in which hydrogen adsorbate phases exhibit a Nernstian behavior or in which the stability of non-hydrogen adsorption phases does not depend on pH, it can in principle safely be assumed that the free energy difference $\Delta G{\rm H}^{ads}(T, U, p{\rm H})$ does not depend on the electrochemical control parameters, so that this difference can be replaced by the difference in the respective total energies.
-For example, the fact that the peak in the cyclic voltammograms related to the change in the bromide structure in Figure 3 does not depend on pH on the SHE scale, in spite of the fact that different electrolytes have been used at low and high pH values, indicates that the presence of the electrolyte either hardly influences the stability of the bromide adsorbate phases or just leads to a constant shift independent of the particular structure of the EDL.
-Hence the presence of the EDL can be safely neglected in the evaluation of the relative stability of the bromide adsorption phases.
-This also provides an explanation why the typical approximation applied when doing calculations of electrochemical interfaces using the concept of the computational hydrogen electrode, namely to neglect the influence of electrode potential and pH when calculating the energy of the adsorbate phases, has often yielded results that agree rather nicely with the experiment.29,44-49
+Recent theoretical studies have correctly emphasized that it is important to take the electrochemical environment adequately into account in the modelling of electrolyte/electrode interfaces. ^{34-37} However, for those electrochemial interfacial systems in which hydrogen adsorption phases exhibit a Nernstian behavior or in which the stability of non-hydrogen adsorption phases does not depend on pH, it can in principle safely be assumed that the free energy difference $\Delta G{\rm H}^{ads}(T,U,{\rm pH})$ does not depend on the electrochemical control parameters, so that this difference can be replaced by the difference in the respective total energies.
+This also provides an explanation why the typical approximation applied when doing calculations of electrochemical interfaces using the concept of the computational hydrogen electrode, $^{28,38-43}$ namely to neglect the influence of electrode potential and pH when calculating the energy of the adsorbate phases, has often yielded results that agree rather nicely with the experiment.